International House Malta: Teaching the World to Talk

-Ray Spiteri is Maltese but is a native English speaker.
-He is in his late fifties and comes from a banking and business background.
+Ray is sixty years old and comes from a banking and business background.
 He has been in the EFL business for the past ten years, starting out as a teacher and then moving into administration and management.
 He puts his vast experience to good use and is very much a hands-on CEO of Business Language Connection Ltd., the local company that operates International House Malta and the student residence Villa Belview.

 Hobby or interesting fact: Dancing, watching TV series, going on hikes with my dogs.